 A full-time student is one who is enrolled for a minimum of twelve credit hours per semester.

-To complete your admission file, you will need to submit an approved form of identification, a Residency Statement, an official copy of your high school diploma or GED and official college transcripts from any colleges you have attended.
+To complete your admission file, you will need to submit an approved form of identification, an official copy of your high school diploma or GED, and official college transcripts from any colleges you have attended.
 You may also need to take the college placement test.
 Contact the Office of Student Services for additional information.

-Student can access their student information by access their myBSCC account.
+Student can access their student information by access their OneACCS account.